Alazka2k/Short-Video-Creator-Simplified/Readme.md

 The file paths are stored in the database, enabling efficient data management and retrieval.
 This structure supports both individual service operation and future integration into a complete video generation pipeline.

+The integration job will be a single job that will generate a complete video from start to finish.

-## Output Format for Integration Job
+## Outlook: Output Format for Final Video

-The generated content is structured as follows for a complete video with integration of all services:
+The final generated video is structured as follows for a complete video with integration of all services:

 ```
 output/
 └── YYYY-MM-DD_HH-MM-SS/
-    ├── prompt_1/
-    │   ├── llm_output.json
-    │   ├── background_music.mp3
-    │   ├── project_metadata.json
-    │   └── scene_1/
-    │       ├── voice.mp3
-    │       ├── image.png
-    │       ├── animation.mp4
-    │       ├── video.mp4
-    │       └── metadata.json
-    ├── prompt_2/
-    │   ├── llm_output.json
-    │   ├── background_music.mp3
-    │   ├── project_metadata.json
-    │   └── scene_1/
-    │       ├── voice.mp3
-    │       ├── image.png
-    │       ├── animation.mp4
+    ├── [jobId]/
-    │       ├── video.mp4
+    │   ├── final_video.mp4
-    │       └── metadata.json
+    │   └── project_metadata.json
     └── ...
 ```

-This structure is optimized for seamless import into video editing software, allowing for efficient post-processing and finalization.
+This structure is optimized for seamless import into video editing software or create the complete content at once, allowing for efficient post-processing and finalization and rapid video creation.
 In the future, file paths will be stored in the database, pointing to the external file storage system.

 ## Database Integration Status